10 essential tips for business networking

 1. Be strategic and have a plan in place

 Try not to race around to every business networking event.
 Think ahead and plan which ones you want to go to.
 First, determine which events are the best fit with your personal expertise and your firm’s capabilities.
-Typical examples of business networking events you might attend are chamber of commerce get-togethers, investor events, tradeshows and field gatherings.
+Typical examples of business networking events you might attend are chamber of commerce get-togethers, investor events, tradeshows and industry gatherings.
 If you’re in a senior role at your firm, you should be able to talk comfortably about key topics including:

 - your own areas of expertise